saucerswaplabs/hedera-improvement-proposal/HIP/hip-0000-hvs.md

   5. The `Key` entity adds a `Vote`-derived authorization mode.

 Below we specify all this in detail, giving special attention to the performance impact on the existing Hedera protocol.
-For example, we will show that even if every holder of a fungible Hedera token `0.0.T` was voting in multiple HVS elections for which `0.0.T` has voting power, it will remain possible to transfer units of `0.0.T` at 10,000 transactions per second (TPS).
+For example, we will show that even if every holder of a fungible Hedera token `0.0.T` is voting in multiple HVS elections for which `0.0.T` has voting power, it will remain possible to transfer units of `0.0.T` at 10,000 transactions per second (TPS).

 ## Motivation